Does your social media habit also go like this?

 - News (industry developments or trending news)

-- Education (such as research stats, quick tutorials, how-to guides)
+- Education (such as research stats, quick tutorials, and how-to guides)

-- Promotion (such as high-quality product shots, demo videos, testimonials)
+- Promotion (such as high-quality product shots, demo videos, and testimonials)

 - Customer-generated content (giveaway contests, Q&A sessions, fun quizzes/polls)

-You should aim to start with at least three content formats/types, with a careful balance between those that are easy to produce and those that take some time.
-Also make sure you never post too many promotion posts in a row so that your brand doesn’t come off as “too salesy” to new followers.
+First, aim to start with at least three content formats/types.
+Carefully balance between those that are easy to produce and those that take some time.

 - Building your brand presence on more social media channels than you can keep up with